Why you can trust Jerry

 Why you might want to back out of a refinanced loan or home equity line

-Sometimes homeowners decide against refinancing if they have changed jobs or their income has been reduced due to other circumstances.
-When this type of cancellation occurs it is often when someone is refinancing and wants to roll in other bills to consolidate debt.
-If you do not feel you make enough to live comfortably under the new mortgage and payment, then you may decide to back out.
+Sometimes, homeowners decide against refinancing if they have changed jobs or their income has been reduced due to other circumstances.
+This type of cancellation often occurs when someone is refinancing and wants to roll in other bills to consolidate debt.
+If you do not feel you make enough to live comfortably under the new mortgage and payment, you may decide to back out.

 Consequences of backing out of a refinancing agreement

-Whether you get cold feet and just don’t want to move forward, or you’ve found a better deal with another lender, it is your right as a consumer to be able to back out of a refinance before closing and up to three business days afterwards.
+Whether you get cold feet and just don’t want to move forward or you’ve found a better deal with another lender, it is your right as a consumer to be able to cancel a refinance before closing and up to three business days afterwards.